-Case Study: the First Commercial 3D Chocolate Printer
+Case Study: The First Commercial 3D Chocolate Printer

-Xometry helped Evan Weinstein, a new graduate of the University of Pennsylvania, manufacture a consumer-ready 3D chocolate printer by fabricating high-quality sheet metal parts.
+Xometry helped Ellie Weinstein, a new graduate of the University of Pennsylvania, manufacture a consumer-ready 3D chocolate printer by fabricating high-quality sheet metal parts.
 The sheet metal frame of the printer—incorporating design feedback from Xometry engineers—is a stable solution to the previously warped and misaligned plywood frame.
 With the help of a precise and highly finished structural foundation, Cocoa Press can produce custom chocolate creations in minutes.

 The first prototype of the chocolate 3D printer

 Although the team had the first prototype to reference, the 3D chocolate printer was wholly dismantled and rebuilt from the ground up.
-All the major systems were redesigned, including the motion, cooling, heating, and extrusion.
+All the major systems were redesigned, including motion, cooling, heating, and extrusion.
 For the frame, they knew they would need an enclosure that eliminated all flexing.
 With further research, they decided sheet metal would be a cost-effective and highly stable structure.

-Weinstein also based his research on the frame on feedback from various bakeries and chocolatiers, who said they would likely display a 3D printer in the shop’s front for customers to participate in the chocolate creation experience.
+Weinstein also based her research on the frame on feedback from various bakeries and chocolatiers, who said they would likely display a 3D printer in the shop’s front for customers to participate in the chocolate creation experience.
 Weinstein knew a finished aluminum sheet metal frame would produce the most professional-looking machine.

 Assembled sheet metal parts manufactured with Xometry